By David Hart

-In partnership with our friends at the International Center on Nonviolent Conflict, Michael presented on his new book.
+In partnership with our friends at the International Center on Nonviolent Conflict, Michael presented his new book.
 When you have time, please watch the full inspirational conversation, but don't miss our request for your help below.
-As Michael said at the end of webinar, "being active is the essence of nonviolence."
+As Michael said at the end of the webinar, "being active is the essence of nonviolence."
 We look forward to working with you to promote our shared values.

-Many years ago, when I studied Peace and Conflict as undergrad and later in grad school, we loved Gene's book and even then we felt it was outdated.
+Many years ago, when I studied Peace and Conflict as an undergrad and later in grad school, we loved Gene's book and even then we felt it was outdated.
 Finally, decades later when the world has changed so dramatically, someone is updating that foundational work.
 Whoever was doing this would have my active support.
 I'm proud it is my friend and colleague at NVI, Michael, and ask for your help getting this important book widely distributed.
 More on this vital next step below.

 Creative nonviolence is always evolving and growing, but since Gene wrote the internet has fundamentally changed the nature of our world and thus our work.
 So we are launching this new book along with an interactive database of nonviolent tactics.
 This database celebrates our collective wisdom and our capacity to come together - in the face of massive challenges - and find powerful nonviolent ways to protest and to help build the new emerging world.

 To say that we find ourselves at a difficult time is a massive understatement.
 Our society is dangerously addicted to violence.
 NVI believes that change has come in the past and will come in the future from social movements seizing our power and paving a way to a brighter future.

 NVI is under-resourced for the challenges before us including doing justice to this mission-critical book launch.
 So, I must do what activists do, and that is ask for your help.